Battle of the Coral Sea: Forces available for Midway

-The Japanese believed that they sank two carriers in the Coral Sea, but this still left at least two more U.S. Navy carriers, Enterprise and Hornet, to help defend Midway.
+The Japanese believed that they sank two carriers in the Coral Sea, but this still left at least two more US Navy carriers, Enterprise and Hornet, to help defend Midway.
 In fact, Yorktown had only been damaged, but she had also lost a large number of planes in the battle.
-Unlike the Japanese, the U.S. Navy put forth a maximum effort to make Yorktown available for the coming battle.
+Unlike the Japanese, the US Navy put forth a maximum effort to make Yorktown available for the coming battle.
 Although the damage was estimated to take 90 days to repair, Nimitz gave the shipyard only three days, and only the most critical repairs were made to make the ship seaworthy.
 Yorktown left Pearl Harbor with three of her boilers inoperative and a maximum speed of 27 knots.
-Unlike the Japanese, the U.S. Navy was willing to put one aircraft carrier's air group on another ship.
+Unlike the Japanese, the US Navy was willing to put one aircraft carrier's air group on another ship.
 To make up aircraft losses from the Coral Sea, three of the four Yorktown squadrons were sent ashore and replaced by squadrons from Saratoga, which had been sent to the West Coast for repairs after being torpedoed by a Japanese submarine.
 Yorktown would go into battle with her own scouting squadron, but Saratogas torpedo bomber, dive bomber, and fighter squadrons.